khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 construct other types of procedures.
 This states that it is possible to design procedures that abstract over any syntactic category, provided only that the constructs in the syntactic category specify some kind of computation.

+# Assertions and Exceptions

+## Assertions
+### Preconditions
+A boolean condition that must hold (be true) when a method is called.
+### Post-conditions
+A boolean condition that must hold after a method completes successfuly.

+## Design by Contract
+Based on the principle that the classes of a system should communicate with one anotehr on the basis of precisely defined benefits and obligations.

+## Exceptions
+ABnormal situations that prevent the program from continuing normally.

 # Functional Programming Paradigm

 # Object Oriented Programming